nosainwe/Machine-Learning-Projects/Project 4 - Implement URL phishing detection with Logistic Regression and TF-IDF vectorization/README.md

 <body>

 <h1>Phishing URL Detection Project</h1>
 <p>This project demonstrates a machine learning approach to identifying phishing URLs.
-Using a logistic regression model and TF-IDF vectorization, the system analyzes URLs and classifies them as "phishing" or "legitimate."
+Using a logistic regression model and TF-IDF vectorisation, the system analyses URLs and classifies them as "phishing" or "legitimate."
 This README provides an overview of the code, setup, and functionality.</p>

 <h2>1.
 Project Structure</h2>
 <ul>